W Idioms

 - with determination and eagerness

-The basketball team came out with a vengeance after the break and won the game easily.
+The basketball team played with a vengeance and won the game easily.

 with all one's heart and soul